Skip to main content

 • The Climate Group - co-organiser of Climate Week New York - has launched the report "Ambition on Renewables at the G20" together with the Carbon Disclosure Project (CDP) and the think tank and governance group REN21.
 Entitled "Ambition on Renewables at the G20", the document aims to boost efforts on renewables and climate policy.

-Iberdrola has invested 120 billion euros in renewable energies, electricity grids and storage over the last two decades.
-A pioneering commitment to clean energy that has placed it in a leading position in terms of climate action, with CO2 emissions that are already six times lower than those of its European competitors.
+At Iberdrola, we have invested €120 billion in renewable energies, electricity grids and storage over the last two decades.
+This pioneering commitment to clean energy has placed us in a leading position in terms of climate action, with CO2 emissions that are already six times lower than those of its European competitors.

-But the group's climate commitment does not end there: Iberdrola has pledged to invest an additional 150 billion euros by 2030 to continue to lead the energy transition facing the global economy.
-Its goal is to achieve carbon neutrality in Europe by 2030, 20 years before the horizon set by the Old Continent, and to be a carbon neutral company globally by 2040.
+But the Group's climate commitment does not end there: at Iberdrola, we have committed to investing a further €150 billion by 2030 to continue spearheading the energy model change facing the global economy.
+Our goal is to achieve carbon neutrality in Europe by 2030, 20 years ahead of the deadline set by the Old Continent, and to be a carbon-neutral company globally by 2040.